Mindera/Alicerce/README.md

 Alicerce supports iOS 9.0+ and requires Xcode 9.3+.

-#### Important note regarding `CommonCrypto` ⚠️

-Since Apple's `CommonCrypto` isn't directly importable from Swift yet, Alicerce uses a dummy `CCommonCrypto` framework defined in a custom [modulemap](https://github.com/Mindera/Alicerce/blob/master/Sources/DummyFrameworks/CCommonCrypto/module.modulemap).

-This modulemap requires that the header `/usr/include/CommonCrypto/CommonCrypto.h` is available, so please ensure it is present on your machine/CI environment.
-If not, you should run `xcode-select --install` to install it.

 ### CocoaPods

 If you use [CocoaPods][] to manage your dependencies, simply add Alicerce to your `Podfile`: